| IntroductionShaken

 towards the development of the pathologies found in so-called ‘shaken

 babies’.
+STRANGE

 PSYCHOLOGY THAT LEADS DOCTORS TO IGNORE IMPORTANT DETAILS IN ORDER TO

-MAKE A GUILTY VERDICT APPEAR MORE LIKELY
+MAKE A GUILTY VERDICT APPEAR MORE LIKELYThere

 are several aspects to this: